 Funding is every student's number one concern when considering studying abroad.
 Most UNM students utilize a combination of financial aid, scholarships, and their own money to study abroad.
 In almost all cases, you can use your financial aid (Pell Grant, New Mexico Lottery Success Scholarship, loans, etc.) to study abroad!!

 Study abroad is considered a High Impact Practice that has numerous benefits in student development, so there are many organizations out there willing to help fund your time abroad - including UNM.
 Start your research into scholarship opportunities early - you can begin with the tabs, below!

 Remember, not all programs carry the same costs, so if finances are of particular concern to you, speak with your study abroad advisor at GEO to discuss some options that may be less costly.
 Some opportunities are even less expensive than being at UNM for the semester!!

 - National Study Abroad Scholarships

 - Other Study Abroad Scholarship Resources

 - Maintaining Aid and Scholarships While Abroad

 Important Information: Applicant must receive a federal Pell Grant either the semester of application or the semester of study abroad.
-Scholarship will fund up to $5,000 for a program of 28 days to one year in duration, with an additional $3,000 possible for students studying a critical language.
+The scholarship will fund up to $5,000 for a program of 28 days to one year in duration, with an additional $3,000 possible for students studying a critical language.
 May not be applied to study in areas under a State Department Travel Warning.

 Important Information: Funds up to $20,000 for undergraduate applicants ($30,000 for graduate students) wishing to study a critical language (Chinese, Arabic, Russian, etc.).
 May not be applied to study in Western Europe, Canada, Australia or New Zealand.
-Primarily funds full-year programs, but a number of shorter term options exist.
+Primarily funds full-year programs, but a number of shorter-term options exist.